Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 43 active stops operating within Pagewood-Hillsdale-Daceyville.
-These stops serve a mix of bus routes, totalling 47 individual routes.
-Together, they provide 7,101 weekly passenger trips.
+Analysis shows 43 active public transport stops within Pagewood - Hillsdale - Daceyville.
+These stops serve a mix of bus routes, totaling 47 individual routes.
+Collectively, these routes facilitate 7,101 weekly passenger trips.

-Transport accessibility is rated excellent, with residents typically located 189 meters from the nearest stop.
-Service frequency averages 1,014 trips per day across all routes, equating to approximately 165 weekly trips per stop.
+Transport accessibility is rated excellent, with residents located an average of 189 meters from the nearest stop.
+Service frequency averages 1,014 trips per day across all routes, equating to approximately 165 weekly trips per individual stop.

 Frequently Asked Questions - Transport